Dolphin Communication Studies

 Studies over the past few decades in Sarasota Bay have helped immensely to develop our understanding of how dolphins use whistles to communicate with one another.
 Identifying which animal is vocalizing continues to be one of the greatest challenges for research on cetacean communication, but the SDRP health assessments have enabled us to build up a library of whistles.

-So far, we have acquired recordings from 269 individual dolphins over a period of 40 years, for a total of 862 recording sessions.
-Of these, 108 have been recorded only one time, and the remaining 60% have been recorded between two and 16 times, with an average of 4.7 recording sessions per individual (for those recorded more than once), over periods two to 31 years.
+About 108 dolphins have been recorded only one time, and the remaining 60% have been recorded between two and 16 times, with an average of 4.7 recording sessions per individual (for those recorded more than once), over periods two to 31 years.
 (You can listen to some of these recordings in our “Meet the Dolphins” section.)
+The longest time span over which an individual has been recorded is 43 years, and 85 individuals have been recorded over a decade or more.

 Adding to the value of these recordings is the fact that we have so much detailed, long-term, background information about the animals, including their sex, age, relatedness to other animals, and social associations over periods of decades in some cases.